nsidc/qgreenland/doc/CONTRIBUTING.md

 * `vX.Y.Zdev`: A dev build not intended for release (should not be tagged), e.g. `v1.2.3dev`.

-Publishing a tag to GitHub will trigger an automated release.
+Publishing a tag to GitHub will trigger an automated build and publish of the QGreenland package to various mirrors.

+Creating a "Release" in GitHub will trigger archival of our code in Zenodo and issuance of a new DOI.
+Do _not_ create a "Release" in GitHub until a new version of the package has been successfully built and pushed to mirrors.

 # Troubleshooting